EarthScope/rover/docs/index.md

 ## Installation <a id="installation"></a>

-ROVER is a command-line tool dependent on Python 2.7, 3.5 or a newer version.
-Python 3.7 or above is preferred.
-Pre-installed versions of Python available on some operating systems, such as macOS, may not support ROVER installation or operation.
-We suggest installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) 3 (or [Anaconda](https://www.anaconda.com/distribution/#download-section) if you wish) for the best results.
+ROVER is a command-line tool that requires Python 2.7, 3.6.2 or a later.
+Python 3.7 or above running on Linux or macOS are known to work best (pre-installed versions of Python available on some operating systems, such as macOS, may not support ROVER installation or operation without additional work).
+We suggest installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) 3 (or the full [Anaconda](https://www.anaconda.com/distribution/#download-section) if you wish) for the best results.

 ### Option 1